UBC-STAT/shiny-apps/accepted-apps/2022-02-23-sampling-from-a-non-Normally-distributed-population-CLT.md

 - AUTHOR(S): Flexible Learning in Statistics Team
 - TITLE: Sampling from a non-Normally distributed population (CLT)
 - MAIN TOPIC: Central Limit Theorem
 - DESCRIPTION: This web visualization is designed to be used after the students are familiar with the general principles of sampling.
 The Sampling from a Normal distribution visualization (linked under Related Resources) should be used first to introduce some of the basic concepts and the visual metaphors used here.
+Main developer was Michael Whitlock.
 - LINK TO DEPLOYED APP: https://statspace.elearning.ubc.ca/handle/123456789/76
 - LICENSE: CC0
 - LINK TO REPOSITORY: